gauravcodepro/gauravcodepro/README.md

 -  Communicative, approachable, motivated, task and solution oriented, time responsive, and initiative taker.
 -  Pro-active in making effective communication as communication leads to result oriented approaches.
 - If someone understands without speaking/listening it is a sign of disordered personality and supporting/enterntaining or getting involved is your loss.
 Giving importance to such approach shows your lack of mental dialect and reasoning and comprehending.
 I believe: loss is yours if you have thought/judged/believed anything/anyone without talking to the person.
 You are allowed to believe/assume/link/talk anything and that has nothing to do with me if you have not listened from me.
 Loss is yours if you have invested your time.
-- **If you are a past collaborator or anyone and i havent seen you ever or talked to you or never been in contact with you in the last few years, please dont write to me, I am not interested.**
+- If you are a past collaborator or anyone and havent talked/met/contact in last years, please kindly dont write to me.

 **Areas of Interest**